The MCAT

 Fee Assistance Program (FAP) eligibility decisions are tied directly to the U.S. Department of Health and Human Services' poverty level guidelines.

-To apply for FAP: http://www.aamc.org/students/applying/fap/start.htm
+To apply for FAP and read about the specific benefits: http://www.aamc.org/students/applying/fap/start.htm

 When to Take the MCAT

-The timing of your MCAT depends on your application timeline.
-If you plan to apply to go straight on to medical school after graduation, it is recommended to take the MCAT no later than June following your junior year.
-Remember that the average age of an entering medical school student is 25, and about 80% of Columbia students take a gap year (or more) before applying to medical school.
-20 The MCAT is offered on multiple test dates throughout the year, including test dates in January, March, April, May, June, July, August, and September.
-For a full calendar of test dates and sites, please refer to the MCAT section of the AAMC website: www.aamc.org.
+You want to take the MCAT after you have completed the coursework that is covered on it and have had 3-4 months to prepare for the exam.
+You want to focus on preparing for a date that is no later than May of the summer you are applying to medical school.The MCAT is offered on multiple test dates throughout the year, including test dates in January, March, April, May, June, July, August, and September.
+For a full calendar of test dates and sites, please refer to the MCAT section of the AAMC website.

 MCAT Preparation

-Students may also review successfully for the MCAT on their own.
 The Association of American Medical Colleges publishes many helpful preparatory materials (some free and some for a fee).
 Additionally, a number of commercial prep books are available.

 Scoring of the MCAT

 The MCAT provides one score for each of the four sections and one combined total score.
-The score scale for individual secions is a 118-132 with a midpoint of 125.
+The score scale for individual sections is a 118-132 with a midpoint of 125.
 Total scores range from 472-528 with a midpoint of 500.

 Successful MCAT Scores